Filling the Gaps:

 If there are other distinctive features you think should be on the map then sketch them.
 If there isn’t much room, do them on the back.
 If it’s a significant man-made object, use “X”.
 Trig beacons “T”.
 Pylons a plus with a blob in the middle.
 As above, for any to come off use an “N”.

 Finally the point of all this – your event.
-Draw circles REALLY ACCURATELY and number them.
-Probably best on a separate copy unless the corrections are very few.
+Draw circles REALLY ACCURATELY and letter them.
+Why letters?
+You will fine-tune the scores until the last minute, and changing numbers is very error-prone - best turned into numbers at the very end.
+Do the circles on a separate copy unless the corrections are very few.
 Don’t forget a triangle for the start.
 A schedule of descriptions helps us get them accurate.

 If there are heaps of corrections feed them to us progressively.
 Even if there are just a few corrections and the control circles it takes a while – we also have to cut out your bit of map from the larger file and give it a legend and title etc. Give us a week to fit in the cartography and order the copies and have a day to spare for possible cockups!